-By supplying an initial starting address for the main memory array, the Continuous Array Read command can be utilized to sequentially read a continuous stream of data from the device by simply providing a clock signal; no additional addressing information or control signals need to be provided.
-The DataFlash incorporates an internal address counter that will automatically increment on every clock cycle, allowing one continuous read operation without the need of additional address sequences.
-To perform a continuous read from the standard DataFlash page size (528-bytes), an opcode of E8H must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four don't care bytes.
-The first 12 bits (PA11 - PA0) of the 22-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 22-bit address sequence specify the starting byte address within the page.
+By supplying an initial starting address for the main memory array, the continuous array read command can be utilized to sequentially read a continuous stream of data from the device by simply providing a clock signal; no additional addressing information or control signals need to be provided.
+The DataFlash device incorporates an internal address counter that will automatically increment on every clock cycle, allowing one continuous read operation without the need of additional address sequences.
+To perform a continuous read from the standard DataFlash page size (528 bytes), an opcode of E8H must be clocked into the device, followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four "don't care" bytes.
+The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify which page of the main memory array to read, and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within the page.
 To perform a continuous read from the binary page size (512-bytes), the opcode (E8H) must be clocked into the device followed by three address bytes and four don't care bytes.
-The first 12 bits (A20 - A9) of the 21-bits sequence specify which page of the main memory array to read, and the last nine bits (A8 - A0) of the 21-bits address sequence specify the starting byte address within the page.
+The first 13 bits (A21 - A9) of the 22-bit sequence specify which page of the main memory array to read, and the last 9 bits (A8 - A0) of the 22-bit address sequence specify the starting byte address within the page.
 The don't care bytes that follow the address bytes are needed to initialize the read operation.
 Following the don't care bytes, additional clock pulses on the SCK pin will result in data being output on the SO (serial output) pin.

 The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, the don't care bytes, and the reading of data.
-When the end of a page in main memory is reached during a Continuous Array Read, the device will continue reading at the beginning of the next page with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
+When the end of a page in main memory is reached during a continuous array read, the device will continue reading at the beginning of the next page, with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
 When the last bit in the main memory array has been read, the device will continue reading back at the beginning of the first page of memory.
 As with crossing over page boundaries, no delays will be incurred when wrapping around from the end of the array to the beginning of the array.

-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
-The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR1} specification.
-The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
+The maximum SCK frequency allowable for the continuous array read is defined by the f{CAR1} specification.
+The continuous array read bypasses both data buffers and leaves the contents of the buffers unchanged.

-6.2 Continuous Array Read (High Frequency Mode: 0BH): Up to 66MHz
+4.2 Continuous Array Read (High Frequency Mode: 0BH): Up to 66MHz